FailAcademy/learning/wdp-vancouver/_slides/week-01/04b-web-fonts.md

 One popular alternative to directly embedding fonts in your website with `@font-face` is to use [Google Fonts](https://www.google.com/fonts).

-To use Google Fonts, simple select the font you want to use, and embed the link in the head of your website:
+To use Google Fonts, simply select the font you want to use, and embed the link in the `<head>` of your website:

 ```html
 <link href='http://fonts.googleapis.com/css?family=Roboto' rel='stylesheet' type='text/css'>